 I don't know a ton about them as an organization, but from everything I can find, they seem like they're doing really important work for people very much in need of protection.

-This is a report that advocates for stopping torture and for Congress to fund rehabilitation programs for victims.
+This is a report that advocates for stopping torture and for Congress to fund rehabilitation programs for victims, and it is not the report Steve is talking about.

-That kind of language is so sloppy for someone like him, since I guess you could say that it's indicting their behavior in the court of public opinion, but this is not a government or legal product.
+That kind of language is so sloppy for someone like him, since I guess you could say that it's indicting their behavior in the court of public opinion.

-This report is 600 pages long, and I don't believe that for one second that Alex or Steve even got to page 9 of this thing.
+This report is 600 pages long, and I don't believe that for one second that Alex or Steve even got to page nine of this thing.

 They just see a report on torture, decide to connect it to the bombing as a motive for the false flag, and it's off to the races.

-If they'd got to page 9, they would have found this passage.
+If they'd got to page nine, they would have found this passage.

 This report was funded by grants from Soros and the Rockefellers.